poboisvert/ReactRabbitMQ/README.md

 ![Diagram](Diagram.drawio.svg)

 ## Flow & Events
-- Admin Service (Product Service): Use by the front end to aggregate the product informations
+- Products Service: Use by the front end to aggregate the product informations
     - Events:
         - product_created
         - product_updated